What is Bridging in Crypto?

 2. Trustless Bridges

 In contrast to trusted bridges, trustless bridges are completely decentralized.
 They do not need a central authority; rather, they use smart contracts and blockchain to perform transactions.
-As the process is transparent, independent, and secure, you don’t have to trust a third party to execute transactions.
+As the process is transparent, independent, and secure, you do not have to trust a third party to execute transactions.

 3. Unidirectional Bridges